 The Get Up to Speed with Online Teaching program is a self-paced ongoing program designed for faculty newer to online teaching but also a good option for more experienced faculty interested in new ideas to enhance their courses.
-For more information on how to register, visit the Get Up to Speed with Online Teaching page.
+For more information or to register, visit the Get Up to Speed with Online Teaching page

-- CSUN as One, a hub of safety measures and support for CSUN employees and students
+- Matadors Forward, a hub of safety measures and support for CSUN employees and students

 - IT's Academic Continuity page: for students, staff & faculty.
 Take note of these pages:

 - Internet Connectivity for Users Who Do Not Have It